Gr3it/learning-css-grid/README.md

 # learning-grid
-Learn and revise all the flexbox uses and properties
+Learn and revise all the grid uses and properties